Fusion-Entertainment/Stream-Looper/README.md

     Change the mp4 with youre by placing youre video file in the Media Folder (Socials) And rename you file to (Socials.mp4)

-    OR

-    Change the mp4 with youre by placing youre video file in the Media Folder (Sponsers) And rename you file to (Sponser.mp4)

-    Same for any other Media source

-    Change the mp4 with youre by placing youre video file in the Media Folder (Other) And rename you file to (Webcamframe.mp4)

     this needs to be exacly like here or it will not work